Isoscape: Carbon Isoscapes

 Scientists are able to map carbon isotope ratios (δ^{13}C) due to the predictable sorting of two stable isotopes of carbon: ^{13}C and ^{12}C. This sorting is known as isotope fractionation.
-In the ocean, δ^{13}C changes due to many environmental factors including water temperature, upwelling of deep ocean water, diffusion of CO₂ from the air into the ocean and the burning of fossil fuels.
+In the ocean, δ^{13}C changes due to many environmental factors including water temperature, upwelling of deep ocean water, diffusion of CO_{2} from the air into the ocean and the burning of fossil fuels.
 Carbon fixation by primary producers also greatly influences δ^{13}C at the oceans surface.
 Different groups of primary producers such as phytoplankton and macroalgae have different strategies for fixing carbon during photosynthesis and can further alter δ^{13}C. As a result carbon isoscapes in the ocean largely reflect global patterns of temperature and primary production.

 Since δ^{13}C is influenced by so many factors, isoscapes are powerful for visualizing spatial or temporal patterns and provide baseline context for applications of stable isotope analysis in marine systems.
 Carbon isoscapes can be used in conjunction with stable isotope analysis of marine consumers or apex predators to determine the relative contributions of different primary producers to a food web or infer migration patterns of a consumer between isotopically distinct locations.